jfdoyle3/python-frontend/README.md

-This is the Ract Info:
+This is the React Info:
 Clean this up!!
 # Getting Started with Create React App